 Safeguarding Children - The Role of all Governors

 The safeguarding agenda includes a wide range of issues from monitoring pastoral care and anti-bullying strategies to ensuring children are kept safe from abuse and neglect.
+All members of governing bodies should undertake relevant safeguarding training and child protection training.

 Here are some ways in which you can help your school fulfil its duties: